reneseib/proxpy/README.md

 Therefore, thanks and kudos to https://spys.one

-<sub>Neither by the author nor by spys.one take any liability or responsibility for proper use, therefore, use this tool and those servers with care and common sense.</sub>
+<sub>Neither the author nor https://spys.one take any liability or responsibility for proper use.
+Hence, use this tool and those servers with care and common sense.</sub>